Partial Equity Theatre

 info@showtunestheatre.org

 Founded in 1999, Showtunes!
-Theatre Company presents musicals in concert format in order to bring neglected or "lost" musicals to the public and showcase Seattle talent.
-All performances are at the Kirkland Performance Center.
-Auditions are posted on TPS and actors can submit through the website.
-Operates under AEA Letter of Agreement.
+Theatre Company presents musicals in concert format in order to bring neglected or "lost" musicals to the public as well as showcase Seattle talent.
+Auditions are posted on the TPS website.
+Showtunes operates under an AEA Letter of Agreement.

 vrichards@paradisetheatre.org